Class NumericUtils

 - bool

-True if the absolute value is less than the default epsilon.
+True if the absolute value is less than or equal to the default absolute epsilon.

 Type Parameters